Ganges: Pollution and environmental concerns

 The Ganges suffers from extreme pollution levels, caused by the 400 million people who live close to the river.
 Sewage from many cities along the river's course, industrial waste and religious offerings wrapped in non-degradable plastics add large amounts of pollutants to the river as it flows through densely populated areas.
 The problem is exacerbated by the fact that many poorer people rely on the river on a daily basis for bathing, washing, and cooking.
 The World Bank estimates that the health costs of water pollution in India equal three percent of India's GDP.
 It has also been suggested that eighty percent of all illnesses in India and one-third of deaths can be attributed to water-borne diseases.

 Varanasi, a city of one million people that many pilgrims visit to take a "holy dip" in the Ganges, releases around 200 million liters of untreated human sewage into the river each day, leading to large concentrations of fecal coliform bacteria.
 According to official standards, water safe for bathing should not contain more than 500 fecal coliforms per 100 ml, yet upstream of Varanasi's ghats the river water already contains 120 times as much, 60,000 fecal coliform bacteria per 100 ml.

 After the cremation of the deceased at Varanasi's ghats, the bones and ashes are immersed into the Ganges.
 However, in the past thousands of uncremated bodies were thrown into the Ganges during cholera epidemics, spreading the disease.
 Even today, holy men, pregnant women, people with leprosy or chicken pox, people who have been bitten by snakes, people who have committed suicide, the poor, and children under 5 are not cremated at the ghats but are left to float free, to decompose in the waters.
-In addition, those who cannot afford the large amount of wood needed to incinerate the entire body, leave behind a lot of half-burned body parts.
+In addition, those who cannot afford the large amount of wood needed to incinerate the entire body, leave behind many half-burned body parts.

 After passing through Varanasi, and receiving 32 streams of raw sewage from the city, the concentration of fecal coliforms in the river's waters rises from 60,000 to 1.5 million, with observed peak values of 100 million per 100 ml.
 Drinking and bathing in its waters therefore carries a high risk of infection.